This profile is meant to be read after our “base camp” Nocturnals article. Which explains the things.

 (The Nocturnals RPG adds that the Horrors actually came to interrupt occult grave-robbers.
 These were hoping to reanimate the revenant to be their weapon.)

-(The tech Doc used likely is the same that he deployed to allow Polychrome to stay on Earth.
+(The tech Doc employed may be related to what he used for Polychrome to stay on Earth.
 One suspects it requires Eve’s help to work.)

 Killed by death